2010 MLS Cup playoffs

-The 2010 MLS Cup Playoffs was the postseason tournament subsequent to Major League Soccer's 2010 season.
+The 2010 MLS Cup playoffs was the postseason tournament subsequent to Major League Soccer's 2010 season.

-The playoffs began on October 30, with the Los Angeles Galaxy defeating the Seattle Sounders FC in the quarterfinal-round.
-Three weeks later, the Colorado Rapids defeated FC Dallas 2-1 in the Cup final at BMO Field in Toronto, Ontario.
+The playoffs began on October 30, with the Los Angeles Galaxy defeating Seattle Sounders FC in the conference semifinals.
+Three weeks later, the Colorado Rapids defeated FC Dallas 2–1 in MLS Cup played at BMO Field in Toronto, Ontario.
 It was Colorado's first title and second MLS Cup final appearance, and it was FC Dallas's first appearance in an MLS Cup final.

-Of the eight MLS clubs to earn qualification into the tournament, only four of them qualified the season before; Columbus Crew, Los Angeles Galaxy, Seattle Sounders FC, and the defending-champions, Real Salt Lake.
-The San Jose Earthquakes were making their first playoff appearance since 2005, Dallas' since 2007.
-It was Colorado's and New York Red Bulls's first time since 2008.
+Of the eight MLS clubs to earn qualification into the tournament, only four of them qualified the season before; the Columbus Crew, Los Angeles Galaxy, Seattle Sounders FC, and the defending champions, Real Salt Lake.
+The San Jose Earthquakes were making their first playoff appearance since 2005, and it was Dallas' first since 2007.
+It was Colorado's and the New York Red Bulls's first appearance since 2008.

 Format

 At the 2010 season's end, the top two teams of each conference advanced to the playoffs; in addition the clubs with the next four highest point totals, regardless of conference, were also added to the playoffs for a total of eight clubs.
 In the first round of the knockout tournament, aggregate (total) goals over two matches would determine the winners; the Conference Championships was one match each, with the winner of each conference advancing to MLS Cup.
 In all rounds, the tie-breaking method would be two 15-minute periods of extra time, followed by penalty kicks if necessary.
 The away goals rule was not used.